Jonesboro Bicycle Accident Lawyers

 Safe Distance from Bicycles.
 The legal term “safe distance” means that when passing a bicycle rider going in the same direction on a road, a driver must leave at least three feet of distance to the bike and rider.
 O.C.G.A.
 40-6-56(a) and (b).

-Super helpful with everything I needed.
-They answered any and all questions with quick responses.
-The team is easy to work with.
-A special thanks to Kelly, for her kindness and professionalism.
-I would highly recommend this knowledgeable law firm!
+Super helpful with everything I needed!
+They answered all of my questions promptly and thoroughly.
+The team is easy to work with, and a special thanks to Kelly for her kindness and professionalism.
+I highly recommend this knowledgeable law firm!

 five stars